RestAuth/server/doc/install/debian-ubuntu.rst

    apt-get update
    apt-get install restauth

-After you upgraded, don't forget to :ref:`update your database schema <update-database>` and :ref:`check for new settings <update-settings>`.
+After you updated the source, don't forget to :ref:`update your database schema <update-database>` and :ref:`check for new settings <update-settings>`.